 Allow for some grieving to last.
 Maybe wait 4-6 weeks before you replace your lost guinea pig.
 During this time, you will be the sole companion and soothingly assure that everything is going to be ok.

 We had four guinea pigs at one point and didn’t feel the need to replace one that sadly passed on to guinea pig heaven.

 The other three were searching for their lost friend, but soon realized that they could continue living in the safe, enriched and comfortable space once again.

 Getting another guinea pig is entirely up to you, but we recommended keeping at least 2 of them together.

-Bringing home a new guinea pig will not replace the loss of your previous one.
+Bringing home a new guinea pig will not replace the loss of their friend.
 They will always remain in your heart and the memory of your other guinea pigs as well.

-If you can be there for your grieving guinea pigs for 4-6 weeks and spend more time together, then you can wait this long before introducing a new member of the family.
+If you can be there for your grieving guinea pigs for 4-6 weeks and spend more time together, then you can wait this long before introducing new guinea pig after death.

 Place another cage side by side and let your guinea pigs get to know their new addition by looking and smelling first.
 You might need a week or two of this patient introduction process to take place before they warm up to each other.
 Rushing this could stress everyone out.